streamingfast/substreams/docs/glossary/glossary.md

 ## Directed Acyclic Graph (DAG)
 [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) are data structures used in many computational models.
 In Substreams, DAGs are used to define module data flows.

-In simple terms, a DAG is a one-direction, acyclic graph.
+A DAG is a one-direction, acyclic graph.
 They are used in a variety of software, such as Git or IPFS.

 ## Composability
 Modules make Substreams really _composable_.
 Being composable means that Substreams can be independent, but they can also work together to create powerful streams.

 For example, consider that you have two _map modules_: one emitting `Transfer` objects and another one emitting `AccountInformation` objects.
-You could another module that receives the previous modules as input and merges the information of both.
+You could create another module that receives the previous two modules as input and merges the information from both.

 That is why Substreams is so powerful!